AustEcon/bitsv/docs/source/guide/advanced.rst

 Offline Transactions
 --------------------

-Bitcash supports the signing of transactions for keys in cold storage.
-First you need to prepare a transaction while connected to the internet using the
-:func: `~bitsv.PrivateKey.prepare_transaction` class method of a private key.
+BitSV supports the signing of transactions for keys in cold storage.
+First you need to prepare a transaction while connected to the internet using the :func:`~bitsv.PrivateKey.prepare_transaction` class method of a private key.
 You must know your address.

 .. code-block:: python